-The credits note that the Scripture version used at Mrs. Cheney's funeral was New International Version.
+The credits say that the Scripture at Mrs. Cheney's funeral was New International Version.
 Mrs. Cheney died in 1969.
-The NIV Bible was first copyrighted in 1973, and was not in wide-spread use by pastors, etc., until several years later.
-The version used at the funeral should have most likely been the King James Version, which was widely used by most pastors at that time in most main-stream denominations.
+The New International Version Bible was first copyrighted in 1973, and was not widely used until several years later.
+The funeral scriptures were likely the King James Version, which was widely used by most pastors in most mainstream denominations at the time.

 As Secretariat is being walked out of the paddock before the Kentucky Derby, a little girl takes his picture.
 Miss Hamm says, "He's posing again!" but the movement of her lips doesn't match the words she is saying.